-These mechanisms are used whenever there is a demonstrated need for the substantial involvement NEI program staff during the performance of the activity.
+This mechanisms is used whenever there is a demonstrated need for the substantial involvement NEI program staff during the performance of the activity.
 The use of this mechanism should be made on the basis of the existence of the assistance relationship and the need for substantial staff involvement.
 In some cases a project will be converted to a U when circumstances arise that make it clear that the activity requires assistance/substantial involvement with NEI staff.
-Applicants are encouraged to contact one of the Collaborative Clinical Research Program Directors (Mr. Donald F. Everett, Dr. Maryann Redford, Dr. Eleanor Schron, or Louise Wideroff) at 301-451-2020 when beginning to prepare an application.
+Applicants are encouraged to contact one of the Clinical Research Program Directors (Mr. Donald F. Everett, Dr. Maryann Redford, Dr. Sangeeta Bhargava) at 301-451-2020 when beginning to prepare an application.
 While preparing the application, Principal Investigators should remember to include the following material in the appendix:

 Surveys, questionnaires, data collection instruments, clinical protocols, and informed consent documents.

 Full-sized glossy photographs of material such as tables, electron micrographs, or gels which were included in the Research Plan at reduced size.

 - UG1 Clinical Research Cooperative Agreements – Single Project

 NEI uses this award mechanisms to support clinical trials and other types of complex, fixed-protocol, clinical research.
 The applications are generally investigator-initiated, but entail substantial interactions among investigators and NEI staff.
 Applicants are urged to discuss their interests with an NEI program director when selecting a grant mechanism to support their study.
 Applicants should consult the following information when preparing a proposal for support under a cooperative agreement:

 Before submitting any application for a research supplement, you should consult with your NEI Program Director.